 Amazon EC2 Inf1 Instances Powered by AWS Inferentia

 Amazon EC2 Inf1 instances based on AWS Inferentia chips deliver up to 30% higher throughput and up to 45% lower cost per inference than Amazon EC2 G4 instances, which were already the lowest cost instance for machine learning inference available in the cloud.
 Inf1 instances feature up to 16 AWS Inferentia chips, latest custom 2nd generation Intel® Xeon® Scalable processors and up to 100 Gbps networking to enable high throughput inference.
 The easiest and quickest way to get started with Inf1 instances is via Amazon SageMaker, a fully managed service that enables developers to build, train, and deploy machine learning models quickly.
 Developers using containerized applications can also use Amazon Elastic Kubernetes Service (EKS) to deploy Inf1 instances.

 AWS Neuron SDK

 AWS Neuron is a software development kit (SDK) for running machine learning inference using AWS Inferentia chips.
 It consists of a compiler, run-time, and profiling tools that enable developers to run high-performance and low latency inference using AWS Inferentia-based Inf1 instances.
 AWS Neuron enables flexibility for developers to train their machine learning models on any popular framework such as TensorFlow, PyTorch, and MXNet, and run it optimally on Amazon EC2 Inf1 instances.
-The AWS Neuron SDK comes pre-installed in AWS Deep Learning AMIs, and will also be available pre-installed in AWS Deep Learning Containers soon.
+The AWS Neuron SDK comes pre-installed in AWS Deep Learning AMIs, as well as in AWS Deep Learning Containers.